 While in Palm Springs last week, I was able to visit the Camp David of the West Coast: Sunnylands.
 This former private estate has been the playground for several U.S. Presidents, politicians, and dignitaries.
 (Even Her Majesty the Queen and the Duke of Edinburgh also stayed here in 1983!)

-Sunnylands was the home of the fabulously wealthy entrepreneurs, ambassadors and philanthropists Walter and Lee Annenberg.
-They purchased the desert land in 1963 and hired prominent LA architect A. Quincy Jones to design the 25,000 square foot home.
-The mid-century modern residence hosts an incredible art collection and with its large windows, has breathtaking views of the nearby San Jacinto mountains and the surrounding landscape which features 11 lakes and a nine-hole golf course.
-Tickets must be purchased in advance as there is a limited number, however, you are free to stroll the brand new visitor center and garden with no reservation.
-I just did that, as tickets were sold out and loved the grounds with the beautiful geometrical designs created with a variety of succulents and desert plants.
+Sunnylands was the home of the fabulously wealthy entrepreneurs, ambassadors, and philanthropists Walter and Lee Annenberg.
+They purchased the desert land in 1963 and hired prominent L.A. architect A. Quincy Jones to design the 25,000-square-foot home.
+The midcentury modern pink residence boasts large windows with breathtaking views of the surrounding San Jacinto Mountains and houses an incredible art collection.
+It sits on a 200 acres os land featuring an 18-hole golf course and 11 lakes.
+Tickets must be purchased in advance as there is a limited number, however, you are free to stroll the brand-new visitor center and gardens with no reservation.
+Since tickets were sold out, I just visited the center and the beautiful succulents and desert plants gardens.

-I wonder if the Annenbergs foresaw that their winter home, the desert getaway, would have played such an important role in impromptu presidential meetings.
-Richard Nixon wrote his 1974 State of the Union here, and George H.W.
-Bush hosted a State dinner for Japanese Prime Minister Toshiki Kaifu in 1990 for starters.
-Ronald Reagan came to the Annenbergs NYE party every year for 18 years while Eisenhower would come here to golf and fish.
+I wonder if the Annenbergs imagined that their winter home would have played such an important role in U.S. history as they were breaking ground.
+In fact, so many impromptu presidential meetings took place here: Richard Nixon wrote his 1974 State of the Union address here and George H.W.
+Bush hosted a State dinner for Japanese Prime Minister Toshiki Kaifu in 1990, for example.
+Ronald Reagan attended the Annenbergs’ New Year’s Eve parties every year for 18 years and Eisenhower came here to golf and fish.